Has the enigma of how late to have the last cup of coffee been solved?

 The results are good news for coffee lovers: a normal cup of coffee (100 mg of caffeine) up to 4 hours before bedtime does not disrupt sleep.
 There was no measurable difference in sleep quality between one cup and a placebo.

 But—there's always a but—having a strong coffee, like a ++ double espresso, at any time of the day did disturb sleep.
-It took participants significantly longer to fall asleep, and their sleep quality (sleep architecture) changed.
+The scientists could detect adverse effects on sleep no matter what time the caffeine was ingested.
+It took participants significantly longer to fall asleep, and their sleep quality (sleep architecture) changed on the polysomnograph.

-Interestingly, participants only noticed the negative impact when they consumed a high dose near bedtime.
-However, the scientists could detect adverse effects no matter what time the caffeine was ingested.
+Interestingly, participants themselves only noticed the negative impact when they consumed a high dose near bedtime.
 So, a high dose of caffeine in one go could affect your sleep—and consequently your overall health—even if it doesn't feel like it.

 Bottom Line